 So, let’s embark on this journey to unravel the mysteries of keyword cannibalization and equip ourselves with the knowledge to overcome this SEO challenge.

-Keyword cannibalization can reduce your website’s overall credibility and trustworthiness in the eyes of search engines.
+Keyword cannibalization can reduce your affiliate marketing website’s overall credibility and trustworthiness in the eyes of search engines.
 As search engines struggle to determine the most relevant page for a particular keyword, they may perceive your site as less authoritative or valuable, affecting its rankings across the board.

 Perform searches using the targeted keywords and assess the search engine results page (SERP).
-Look for multiple pages from your website appearing in the search results for the same or similar keywords.
+Look for multiple affiliate marketing pages from your website appearing in the search results for the same or similar keywords.
 If you find that different pages compete for the same search query, it indicates keyword cannibalization.

 Track the rankings of your pages for the targeted keywords.
-If you notice that multiple pages are ranking for the same keyword, it suggests cannibalization.
+If you notice that multiple affiliate marketing pages are ranking for the same keyword, it suggests cannibalization.
 Remember that cannibalization might lead to fluctuating rankings and lower overall visibility.

 Evaluate your website’s internal linking structure and anchor text usage.
 Check if you have multiple pages internally linking to each other using the same or similar anchor text targeting a specific keyword.
 This internal linking pattern can contribute to keyword cannibalization.

 If you are uncertain about identifying keyword cannibalization, consider seeking assistance from professional SEO auditors or agencies.
-They have the expertise and tools to thoroughly analyze your website, identify cannibalization issues, and provide actionable recommendations.
+They have the expertise and SEO audit tools to thoroughly analyze your website, identify cannibalization issues, and provide actionable recommendations.

 Identify external websites linking to the cannibalized pages and reach out to them.
 Request that they update the anchor text or link to the primary page to consolidate external ranking signals.
-This helps consolidate authority and relevance for the primary page, improving its search visibility.
+It helps consolidate authority and relevance for the primary page, improving its search visibility.